Sticky Apps :: Monitor Ping review

 Sticky Apps :: Monitor Ping Review

-Sticky Apps :: Monitor Ping is an application created by Tim Sullivan.
+Sticky Apps :: Monitor Ping is an application designed by Tim Sullivan.
 Sticky Apps :: Monitor Ping was first published on .
-The app is available on Steam.
+The app is currently available for Steam.

 About This SoftwareSticky Apps :: Monitor Ping is an application to view your network connection to multiple systems on the Internet.
 This is a great way to monitor your PING/network to game servers, video streaming servers, or your ISP in general.
 This software is titled "Sticky Apps" as each application can be stickied to your desktop, allowing for easy viewing of information.